naresh29s/Redis-Datastucture-beyond-caching-telcom/README.md

 http://localhost:5001
 ```

-You should see the **AT&T Network Operations Center** dashboard with:
+You should see the **Hello-Network Operations Center** dashboard with:
 - 🗺️ Interactive map showing network assets
 - 📊 Real-time KPIs and metrics
 - 🔔 Live network alerts